Conference Overview: A few general things to keep in mind

 You will be talking a great deal, hopefully.
 Stay hydrated.
 Get some sleep.
 The conference schedule starts early: 9:00 am for some educational sessions and ends around midnight-1:00 am.
 Naps can be wonderful!

 This is the area of the conference set up for associate member booth displays.
 It is the place, as at any trade show, where buyers come to inspect the merchandise of sellers.
-There are a few ideas that you can try to attract and keep school members in CAMP.
+There are a few ideas that you can try to attract and keep school members in the Campus Activities Marketplace.

 - Snacks / Candy (always popular – but make sure they are allowed in the marketplace for each conference – it varies from location to location.)